Fruchtzwerg94/PlantUmlViewer/README.md

 ![PlantUML Viewer](doc/PlantUmlViewer.png)

 By clicking the *Refresh* button the diagram gets generated out of the current opened document.
+The file extension doesn't matter.
 The diagram can be moved by dragging and zoomed by scrolling.
-The currently showed diagram can be exported as PNG by clicking the *Export* button.
+The currently showed diagram can be exported as PNG image by clicking the *Export* button.

 You may also want use this plugin in combination with [PlantUML_Notepad-_UDL](https://github.com/brianmaher84/PlantUML_Notepad-_UDL), which enables the PlantUML language syntax for Notepad++.